-Read the "Am I eligible" section on page 4, or go to our website to take a short quiz that will help you determine if you may be eligible (paidleave.wa.gov/quiz).
+- Read the "Am I eligible" section on page 4, or - Go to our website to take a short guiz (paidleave.wa.gov/guiz).

-Provide written notice to your employer at least 30 days before you plan to start leave.
+Give written notice to your employer at least 30 days before you plan to start your leave.
 If your leave was not foreseeable, provide written notice as soon as you are able.
-Notice can be provided in various ways, including text or email.
+You can give notice in various ways, including text or email.
 You can also download a template notification at paidleave.wa.gov/get-ready-to-apply.
-You may also want to retain a copy of the notification you give your employer for your records.
+You may also want to keep a copy of the notification you give your employer for your records.